Michigan Court of Appeals; Docket #355047; Unpublished

 Official Michigan Reporter Citation: Not Applicable; Link to Opinion; Link to Partial Concurrence and Dissent

-Losinski had been insured by Progressive since 2011, at which point she lived in Grosse Pointe Woods.
-In approximately 2013, she moved to Macomb Township, and reported her change of address to Progressive.
+Losinski had been insured by Progressive since 2011, at which time she lived in Grosse Pointe Woods.
+In 2013, she moved to Macomb Township, and reported her change of address to Progressive.
 She moved two more times –first to St. Clair Shores, then to Harper Woods—between 2013 and 2017, but never reported these additional address changes to Progressive.
 In May 2018, Losinski added a vehicle to her policy, the declarations page of which provided that her address was still in Macomb Township.
 Approximately seven months later, in December of 2018, Losinski was injured in the subject motor vehicle collision, after which she filed a claim for no-fault PIP benefits with Progressive.
 Progressive denied her claim, charging Losinski with having made a material misrepresentation which entitled it to deny her claim in its entirety.
 The trial court agreed and granted Progressive’s motion for summary disposition.

 The Court of Appeals affirmed the trial court’s summary disposition order, acknowledging preliminarily the Supreme Court’s recent holding in Meemic Ins Co v Fortson, 506 Mich 287 (2020).
-The Court of Appeals acknowledged that, pursuant to Meemic, an insurance company could only assert fraud as a defense to its contractual obligations if a policy was obtained as a result of the insured’s fraudulent insurance act.
+The Court of Appeals observed that, per Meemic, an insurance company could only assert fraud as a defense to its contractual obligations if a policy was obtained as a result of the insured’s fraudulent insurance act.
 In this case, the Court of Appeals held that Losinski did, in fact, make a misrepresentation in the procurement of her policy—even though her misrepresentation was made after she originally applied for insurance in 2011—because every six months, when she renewed her policy, the renewed policy was a distinct, new contract.

 The Court of Appeals next held that, although there was a question of fact as to whether Losinski committed silent fraud, there was no question of fact as to whether she committed a preprocurement innocent misrepresentation.
 The Court noted that, in order for an insurer to deny a claim for benefits based on its insured’s innocent misrepresentation, “ ‘there must be privity of contract between the party making the misrepresentation and the party claiming to have detrimentally relied on it.’ ” Both elements existed in this case, and thus Progressive was entitled to deny Losinski’s claim for benefits based on her innocent misrepresentation.